-The NSW Department of Education has approved five student-free days each year for the purpose of Teacher Professional Development.
-They are held on the first day of Terms 1, 2 and 3 and the last two days of Term 4 each year, unless otherwise notified.
+The NSW Department of Education has approved five student-free days for teacher professional development.
+They are held on the first two days of Term 1, the first day of Terms 2 and 3 and the last day of Term 4 each year unless otherwise notified.